From the dumbest case-conversion to SIMD — a benchmark journey

 | BM_ToLower_Clever | 86.1 ns | 87.2 ns | 8,960,000 | 43.75 GiB/s |

-That is unbelievable.
-Is it real, or is something off?
-Uh, I found it.
-There is a bug: because we didn’t limit the bitwise or operator to alphabet characters, it also modifies non-alphabet characters.
+That result looks unbelievable, and it is.
+The implementation has a bug: because the bitwise OR is not limited to alphabetic characters, it also modifies punctuation.
 For example, it converts [ to {.
 So, this version only works when you are absolutely sure your string contains only alphabet characters.

 inline void ToLower_Clever_Partial(string& s)